Omar-Muhamad/Yummy-JavaScript-Capston/README.md

 - Clone the project using git-bash or Githup Desktop.
 - Open the project folder with VSCode or any Editor.
-- Open terminal and navigate to the project folder.
+- Open the terminal and navigate to the project folder.

 ### Usage

-- Run this command `npm install` to install dependancies.
+- Run this command `npm install` to install dependencies.
 - Run this command `npm start` to start the dev server.

 ### Test